hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_futuristic_cityscape_where_ainauts_and_their_ai_co_0faa2219-6b08-4552-a95e-d711c16600bb-0_2.content.md

 # Collab Future

 Welcome to our website, where we explore the exciting possibilities of a future where humans and AI work together in perfect harmony.
 Our wallpaper depicts a futuristic cityscape where Ainautes and their AI counterparts build towering skyscrapers and infrastructure side by side.
-This image represents the kind of collaborative ecosystem that we envision for the future of work.
+This image represents the kind of Coll<wbr>aborative ecosystem that we envision for the future of work.

 ## Our Vision